orbyone/Sensible.PredictionIO.NET/README.md

 var recommendations = engineClient.GetItemRecommendations("1", 5);
 ```

+In the code above, we need the eventUrl for the PredictionIO engine instance (e.g. http://127.0.0.1:8000).
 If everything goes as planned, PredictionIO will generate 5 recommended items for our user, along with a prediction score!
 Amazing, wasn't it?!

 Dependencies